 DO enter into a prenup as soon as possible, and preferably with plenty of time before your wedding.
 With the excitement of your impending nuptials, entering into a prenuptial agreement might be one of the last things on your mind.
 However, it’s best to get prenups set in stone with time to spare before the wedding.

-If you and your future spouse are considering a prenuptial agreement, we invite you to contact the Tampa family lawyers at Givens Givens Sparks today for legal counsel.
+If you and your future spouse are considering a prenuptial agreement, we invite you to contact the Tampa family lawyers at Robert Sparks Attorneys today for legal counsel.